hdneo/mxo-hd/README.md

 Currently we handle that with different namespaces but this isnt a clean solution at all.

 So we will use different branches for CR2 and pre-CR2 (aka CR1).
 The Master branch will stay always CR2.
+Well this is an idea - but maybe we change this later.

 ## Current State
 As we didnt commit a while here this is the current develop version.
 It is not stable at all.